Excitation-Energy Transfer and Vibronic Relaxation through Light-Harvesting Dendrimer Building Blocks: a Nonadiabatic

 From a local, internal bonds, point of view, the excitation on the second excited state D\textsubscript{2} yields EET dynamics with two main features: i) strong elongation of the p2 acetylenic bond; ii) moderate elongation of the two p3 acetylenic bonds with asynchronous oscillations between the two bond lengths.
 These are consistent with previous studies of internal coordinates evolution during EET in m23.\cite{fernandez-alberti_nonadiabatic_2009}

-In the latter work, the authors used semi-classical dynamics with propagation of multiple trajectories and surface-hopping.
+In the latter work, the authors used mixed quantum-classical dynamics with propagation of multiple trajectories and surface-hopping.
 The trajectories are separated into two sets: effective (non back-hopping after) or non-effective (existing back-hopping) hop from S\textsubscript{2} to S\textsubscript{1}.
 Our results are consistent with the set of effective-hop trajectories.
-Note that the large-amplitude oscillations for the p3 acetylenic bonds are maintained for about \qty{600}{\femto\second} in our simulations, with four complete beats (validating a period of about \qty{150}{\femto\second}) (see late dynamics and \cref{fig:acetylenic_bond_lengths_late}).